Artists' Biographies

 Jane Horton CPAGB, BPE3, AFIAP

-Jane's passions are horses and photography and loves nothing more than to capture the beauty, spirit and nobility of these amazing animals.
+Janes passions are photography, horses and wildlife and loves nothing more than capturing the beauty and spirit of amazing animals.

-Maggie Molyneax
+Maggie Molyneux

 Rachel McNaughton